Kcynia: History

 According to the German census of 1890, the town had a population of 2,814, of which 1,650 (58.6%) were Poles.
 In 1913, the town had a population of 4,000, including 3,000 Roman Catholics, 800 Protestants, and 200 Jews.
-The populace took part in the Greater Poland uprising (1918–19), and at the end of the First World War, the town came to the Second Polish Republic in 1919 and officially on January 10, 1920 due to the Versailles Treaty.
-Many German and Jewish inhabitants left the town in the interwar-period.
+The populace took part in the Greater Poland uprising (1918–19), and the town was restored to the newly reborn Second Polish Republic in 1919, confirmed officially on January 10, 1920 in the Treaty of Versailles.
+Many German and Jewish inhabitants left the town in the interwar period.
 In the 1938 Polish census, of the 4,554 inhabitants, 4,159 were Polish, 327 declared German ethnicity and only 68 were Jewish.

 During World War II, Kcynia was under German occupation from 1939 to 1945.
-The Germans carried out massacres and expulsions of Poles to the General Government.
+The Germans carried out massacres and expulsions of Poles to the General Government in the more eastern part of German-occupied Poland.
 In December 1939 and August 1940, Germans expelled Polish intelligentsia with their families, as well as owners of better houses, workshops and shops, which were then handed over to German colonists as part of the Lebensraum policy.
 Further expulsions were carried out in February 1941.
 In 1939, the Jewish synagogue was destroyed by the Wehrmacht.
+The Polish resistance movement was active in Kcynia, including a local unit of the Wielkopolska Organizacja Wojskowa, later merged into the Wojskowa Organizacja Ziem Zachodnich.